How to get preapproved for an auto loan and gain negotiation power

 Benefits of auto loan preapproval

-There are many benefits to car loan preapproval, including putting you in the driver’s seat when it comes to negotiating the best deal and getting the most competitive interest rates available.
+Car loan preapproval offers many benefits, including putting you in the driver’s seat when negotiating the best deal and getting the most competitive interest rates available.

 Dealerships can feel overwhelming, and the car-buying process can be daunting.
-Entering this process with an offer in hand gives an added layer of comfort and ease.
-It also prevents you from having to do math on the side to calculate potential monthly payments.
+Entering this process with a preapproved loan offer in hand gives an added layer of comfort and ease.
+With a preapproved loan, you already know your loan term and interest rate.
+This knowledge makes it easier to calculate your monthly payments based on the sale price you negotiate with a dealer.
 Instead of worrying about finding vehicle financing, you can focus on choosing the right vehicle for you and your lifestyle.

 Protection against unnecessary add-ons